TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_3.md

 Show the solution of the exercises, or - even better - ask one or more learners to show it to the class.

 **Wrap-up**<br>
-The wrap-uo can be used to repeat the main concepts illustrated during the teaching.
-This should be preferably done by learners.
+The wrap-up can be used to repeat the main concepts illustrated during the teaching.
+This should be preferably done by the learners.
 It can also be used to assess learning outcomes (for example using a questionnaire with questions similar to the questions of the warm-up questionnaire, or any other test).
 In a course wrap-up, you can also assess learners' expectations and collect feedback from them.